myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-05T11:05:56.564Z
 >
 > Today's sunset was the best I've seen all year 🌞

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-05-05T11:03:08.987Z
->
-> I was wondering if Bluesky would become like Twitter as the number of users grows.
-But I can see Bluesky is not just a copy of Twitter; it has already begun to form its own culture, it’s very great 👍

----
 <!-- MY-BSKY_TIMELINE:END -->